Additional installations may be necessary for installing bwqs, which can be loaded using the additional code below:

-Bayesian Weighted Sums shares many similarities with Weighted Quantile Sums (WQS) and quantile g-computation (qgcomp).
-Similar to weighted quantile sums regression, BWS helps summarize the impact of highly correlated predictors and evaluate the importance of each predictor.
-In addition, Bayesian methods provide a more natural way to address the restriction (weights sum up to 1) in the model fitting, and is flexible to incorporate our prior knowledge, and also provides an uncertainty quantification for weights.
+Bayesian Weighted Sums shares many similarities with Weighted Quantile Sum (WQS) and quantile g-computation (qgcomp).
+Similar to weighted quantile sum regression, BWS helps summarize the impact of highly correlated predictors and evaluate the importance of each predictor.
+In addition, Bayesian methods provide a more natural way to address the restriction (weights sum up to 1) in the model fitting, and is flexible to incorporate our prior knowledge, and also importantly provides an uncertainty quantification for weights, which are estimated but then treated as known in frequentist approaches.

-In this tutorial, we are interested in the same research question: predicting log BMI using phalate measurements from urine samples for individuals above 18 years of age.
+In this tutorial, we are interested in the same research question: predicting log BMI using phthalate measurements from urine samples for individuals above 18 years of age.

 In this tutorial, we will use the BWQS package, which can be installed from GitHub running the following lines in the Console.